Yatharth2610/CNA_Winter-Projects_Yatharth-Kabra_Mix-LoRA/README.md

 ✅ What This Project Achieves

-Trains multiple LoRA adapters on different tasks

-Blends adapters dynamically to create a multi-skill model

-Uses one frozen base model (no retraining)

-Demonstrates efficient model reuse
+1.Trains multiple LoRA adapters on different tasks 2.Blends adapters dynamically to create a multi-skill model 3.Uses one frozen base model (no retraining) 4.Demonstrates efficient model reuse

-Runs fully on 16 GB RAM without external APIs

-Extends beyond the baseline with learned routing and sparse activation
+5.Runs fully on 16 GB RAM without external APIs 6.Extends beyond the baseline with learned routing and sparse activation

 🧠 High-Level Architecture
 Frozen Base Model (TinyLlama 1.1B)